• Published April 6, 2024

 • How do those skills reflect your values?

-As you examine your values, it’s also an opportunity to ask yourself if they’ve been shaped by people with diverse experiences.
+As you examine your values, it’s also an opportunity to ask yourself if they’ve been shaped by people with diverse perspectives and experiences.
 If you notice that critical moments in your life have not been as inclusive as you’d like, seek out ways to expand your network.
 One quick way to do so is to take a look at your contacts on LinkedIn.
 Do they represent the diversity of people you work with, both as colleagues and clients?
 If not, make a conscious effort to change that by connecting and engaging with a more diverse network.
-This is one small step to begin taking action on DEI (Diversity, Equity & Inclusion).
+This is one small step to begin practicing more inclusive leadership.

 2. Self-Awareness: Know Your Impact.